ryankueter/CheckValidators/README.md

 ##### ThrowErrors()

 ThrowErrors() will throw all the errors in a formatted error message.
-If you want to include the the filename, line number, and parameter, you can use ThrowErrors(true).
+If you want to include the the filename, line number, and parameter, you can do that by setting the IsVerbose option to true.
+For example, ThrowErrors(options => options.IsVerbose = true).

 ```csharp
 // Throwing errors